maverickmath/ashuku/README.txt

 Scoring
 =======

-There are two kinds of attributes: qualitative and quantitive.
+There are two kinds of attributes: qualitative and quantitative.

-Quantitive scores are for things that can be easily put in numbers, like your weight or time spent studying.
+quantitative scores are for things that can be easily put in numbers, like your weight or time spent studying.

 qualitative scores are things you would normally rate as "good" or "bad".
 To make